2009 – 2026 · AI · CIK 1577526 · as of June 5, 2026

 April 8, 2026 — C3 Code general availability.
 The post-restructuring product pivot.
 C3 Code is C3.ai's autonomous-agentic-coding platform; Ehikian framed it as a structural shift from "assisted development" to "AI designing and building Enterprise AI."
 Constellation Research read the launch as the first installment of the post-restructuring turnaround plan. c3.ai press release (April 8, 2026).

-Three of those four events are disclosed via Section 16-officer-and-director 8-Ks (Item 5.02 or Item 2.05); the fourth (the C3 Code launch) is disclosed via the company's IR press-release feed because product launches are typically not 8-K-disclosed.
-Each is also surfaced individually as a card on the C3.ai Financials post-FY events panel; the arc is what this page adds — reading them as one integrated leadership-driven repositioning rather than four discrete announcements.
+Four of those five events are disclosed via Section 16-officer-and-director 8-Ks (Item 5.02 or Item 2.05); the C3 Code launch is disclosed via the company's IR press-release feed because product launches are typically not 8-K-disclosed.
+Each governance / restructuring event is also surfaced individually as a card on the C3.ai Financials post-FY events panel; the arc is what this page adds — reading them as one integrated leadership-driven repositioning rather than a series of discrete announcements.

 Read these primary sources